Epicodus-SZ/pdx-zoo-angular2/README.md

 * Angular/Cli (v1.3.1)
 * TypeScript (v2.3.4)

+## Future Features
+1. Fix list filters to trigger on edit and new animal events
+2. Improve CSS and general design (make it pretty).
+3. Get all Unit tests to pass.
+4. Move Database to Firebase.
+5. Get edit data-binding to work correctly for radio buttons.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Support and contact details

 Direct questions and comments to: [github@zaske.com](mailto:github@zaske.com)

 ### License